 Order: Ranunculales (buttercups)

-Not Edible: Very poisonous.
+Uses: Not edible, very poisonous.
 The entire plant is toxic.
-Fatal to humans and animals.
+Can be fatal to humans and animals.

 Flower: Purple, bell-shaped, 5 spurred petals